puolid/docker-example/README.md

 $ docker run --rm --name myproject-app --net my-network -p 80:80 -d -e MYSQL_HOST=myproject-db -e MYSQL_USER=admin -e MYSQL_DATABASE=test -e MYSQL_PASSWORD=passwd myproject-app
 ```

 > Note.
-Our PHP-Application database class gets database settings from enviroinment (-e) variables so if you decied to change them remeber change them for mysql container too.
+Our PHP-Application database class gets database settings from the environment (-e) variables so if you decided to change them remember to change them for MySQL container too.

 #### MySQL container

-For our MySQL container we are using offical [MySQL 5.7 image from docker hub](https://hub.docker.com/_/mysql).
-We are not using our own dockerfile to create image beacuse in this example we dont need to install anything else on it.
+For our MySQL container, we are using official [MySQL 5.7 image from docker hub](https://hub.docker.com/_/mysql).
+We are not using our own dockerfile to create image because in this example we don't need to install anything else on it.

-So you might thinking now what happens to our database after we stop our container.
-With command [-v we are creating volume](https://docs.docker.com/storage/volumes/) which store our database to our local system.
-You can find this volume in that directory where you are at the moment when running command  below or change path what ever you wish to save that database replacing [$(pwd)](https://en.wikipedia.org/wiki/Pwd) which is variable se to the present working directory.
+So you might be thinking now what happens to our database after we stop our container.
+With command [-v we are creating volume](https://docs.docker.com/storage/volumes/) which stores our database to our local system.
+You can find this volume in that directory where you are at the moment when running command  below or change path whatever you wish to save that database replacing [$(pwd)](https://en.wikipedia.org/wiki/Pwd) which is variable set to the present working directory.

 To run our MySQL server container type following command.
 ``` bash